pixfabrik/magrathea/README.md

 ### Backlog

 - Remember which panels are expanded or collapsed
+- Color cycling should be based on real time rather than the time slider (so it still cycles smoothly when fast forwarding)
 - Better UI for event duration
 - Be able to have events start off the top and left sides (currently the X and Y can only go down to 0)
 - Viewer mode